unicitynetwork/alpha/README.md

-**Abstract**: Alpha i the trust anchor and native currency of Unicity, a platform for building decentralized applications using Verifiable Autonmoous Agents.
+Alpha is the trust anchor and native currency of Unicity, a platform for building decentralized applications using Verifiable Autonmoous Agents.
 The Alpha coins replicate the self-verifiability property of physical cash, i.e. the coins are compact, authenticated data structures which can be passed through any medium peer-to-peer, chain-to-chain and verified without bridges or trusted third parties.

 The Unicity design is a layered architecture